 EHV has nine strains, with five (EHV-1 to EHV-5) affecting horses.

-The two most common strains are EHV-1, which can cause respiratory problems, abortion in pregnant mares and, in rare cases (including the January 2020 outbreak in southern Britain), neurological problems leading to paralysis and in some cases death; and EHV-4, which most commonly causes mild respiratory problems and very occasionally a single case of abortion in a pregnant mare.
+The two most common strains are EHV-1, which can cause respiratory problems, abortion in pregnant mares and, in rare cases (including an outbreak in southern Britain in January 2020 and a major outbreak linked to a showground in Valencia, Spain that began in February 2021 and has spread around Europe and has also been found in Doha), neurological problems leading to paralysis and in some cases death; and EHV-4, which most commonly causes mild respiratory problems and very occasionally a single case of abortion in a pregnant mare.

 You may also be interested in…

 One horse, who had been kept in isolation, has tested positive for EHV-1 in Doha

 Yesterday (1 March) the FEI confirmed four horses had died in Valencia, 84 horses at the venue were showing clinical